CodeFreezeAI/D1F-swift-multi-line-diff/README.md

 ┌─ Operations
 │ ==================================== {    // retain signature
-│ ┌─ Delete old implementation and insert new
-│ │ --- var total = 0.0
+│ ┌─ Delete old implementation and insert new implementation │ │ --- var total = 0.0
 │ │ --- for item in items {
 │ │ ---     total += item.price